plus1tv/foil/readme.md

 - 💻 `foilfolio-cli` - A command line interface to help perform tasks to index a foilfolio portfolio, from compiling packages with Webpack to cleaning the database.

-- 🏃 `foilfolio-express-mongo` - A backend application for rendering foilfolio applications with Express and querying for data with MongoDB.

-- 😈 `foilfolio-github-daemon` - Responsible for keeping the server in sync with your portfolio's Github repo (so **Continuous Integration**), and uses [Github's Repository Webhooks](https://developer.github.com/v3/repos/hooks/) to do so.
-Alternatives such as using a git remote are also possible, but this has the added benefit of supporting the entire Github ecosystem (pull requests, tests, bots, and more).

 ## How it Works

 ### Foil Packages